freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-147.english.md

 <section id='description'>

 Change the `fill` of the `tumblr-circles` and `instagram-circles` to use a "`d` function" that returns their respective color variables when `d.year` equals `year`, leave it `white` when they don't.

+Then, all of the circles will get filled in for the currently displayed year.
 </section>

 ## Instructions